On the Method of Interconnection and Damping Assignment Passivity-Based Control for the Stabilization of Mechanical Systems: Main Results

 where the first set is called the potential matching conditions and the second the kinetic matching conditions.
-The difference between the two dynamics (\ref{can:PBC}) and (\ref{desired:PBC:new}) is taken care of by the feedback law:
+The difference between the two dynamics (\ref{can:PBC}) and (\ref{desired:PBC:new}) is taken care of by the feedback control: